-Australia can expect many new locally developed animated works on television, computer and cinema screens. $9.99 (2008) is a feature length stop motion animation 'which offers slightly less than $10 worth about the meaning of life'.
-Harvie Krumpet director Adam Elliot has a feature length claymation entitled Mary & Max (2009).
-There are new television shows screening like Zeke's Pad and Pixel Pinkie.
-Also, countless new animated works will be available to watch online.
+Australia can expect many new locally developed animated works on television, computer and cinema screens.
+There are also countless new animated works available to watch online.

 Animation industry representation

-A group under the banner of the Australian Directors' Guild is calling for formal representation of animators within Screen Australia.
+Since 2004, the Screen Producers Association of Australia has promoted its Animation & New Media Division.
+In 2008 a group under the banner of the Australian Directors' Guild called for formal representation of animators within Screen Australia.
 One of the primary aims of the group is to see an animation project officer appointed by Screen Australia.
 Other aims include redefining the role of the producer in animation, increasing the number of screens and other viewing platforms for Australian animation and increasing recognition of the role of animation in all film genres.
-(Source: Inside film #113, September 2008)

 Listen, look and play